Ragura/dinkcreference/docs/functions/compare-sprite-script.md

     if (&rcrap == 1)
     {
         //rock just got hit by a sprite with a script named dam-bomn, I'm

-        //gonna guess it was the bombb
+        //gonna guess it was the bomb.
     }
 }
 ```